 These whole wheat witch fingers use jam in place of food coloring!
-Not only is it healthier, but it tastes great!
+Not only are they healthier with whole wheat flour, but they taste great!

 I’m preparing for a Halloween party and had no intention of posting these (tons of butter + powdered sugar) but after seeing how they came out, I just have to!
 I hope you can forgive me. ;) I’ve been struggling with coming up with Halloween goodies that are totally free of processed food so I was ridiculously happy to have come across these!